 But is there any room for High Fidelity today?

 Today, in our frantic world, it is hard, if not impossible, to find a free hour to dedicate to music listening exclusively.
 We can’t even find a 15 minutes.
 Today we listen to music distractedly, while we do other tasks, while we prepare dinner, while driving, walking or taking the bus.
 There’s nothing bad in doing so.
 But in this way we lost the chance of experiencing music in a more natural way.
-Today we use a lot of compressed formats. such as mp3 or similar, that allow us bringing around an entire record store in our pocket.
+Today, audio streaming services allow us bringing around virtually all the existing music in our pocket.
 Digital music is very useful and easy, I’m using it too.
-But one should know that compressed digital music has nothing to do with High Fidelity.
+But one should know that compressed digital music, as well as mobile devices, have not much to do with High Fidelity.

-This is the reason for this webpages: spread the word, talk about High Fidelity to whom might want to discover it for the first time.
+This is the reason for this webpages: to disseminate, spread the basics of High Fidelity to those who want to discover it and approach it for the first time..
 Experts are on different websites.
 They would smile about these naive pages.
 I picture the typical reader of this website as someone that would be amazed to find out that there really is somebody to whom loudspeaker positioning is fundamental, somebody who listens to music preferably on vinyl records, somebody who wouldn’t be satisfied by mp3 playback, somebody who normally listens to a whole album without interruption.
 They are not crazy people, but only Music fans that love listening to it in a proper way.

 Ok, the writer lifted the stylus from a playing record during a major earthquake event before running to safety.